bcgov/design-system/components/about/browser_support_guidance.md

 ## Compatibility Testing

+Test that your service works in the browsers used by your intended audience.

 These lists represent usage statistics from gov.bc.ca for non-government users.
 These statistics represents about 98% of users.
-You should test and make sure your service works in these browsers and operating systems.

 | Browser | % of Users | Yearly Change (%) |
 | ------- | ---------- | ----------------- |